Health and Weight Loss Benefits of Sweet Potatoes

 Those struggling with blood sugar may be better able to digest sweet potatoes than white potatoes since they have a lower glycemic impact depending on how they are cooked.
 Even those without blood sugar problems can benefit from how slowly sugar from the sweet potato is released as spikes in blood sugar are associated with weight gain and other health problems.
 It’s all about portion size and how you cook this vegetable.

 It’s almost crazy how full of vitamins sweet potatoes are.
-They contain vitamin A, C, D, B1, B2 and B6.
+They contain vitamins A, C, D, B1, B2 and B6.
 The beta-carotene associated with the orange flesh is especially a good source of vitamin A.

 Sweet potatoes have manganese, calcium, potassium, phosphorus, copper and more.
 These minerals all have their own individual benefits that make them extremely important for overall health.